How are water/wastewater rates set?

-Please contact your district office of the South Carolina Department of Health and Environ mental Control (SCDHEC) Office of Environmental Quality Control.
+Please contact your district office of the SC Department of Health and Environmental Control (SCDHEC) Office of Environmental Quality Control.

 As a consumer, what should I do if I’m not satisfied with my water/wastewater service?

 As a general rule, consumers have the right to file a complaint with a water/wastewater utility.
-If you are not satisfied with the company’s response, you may choose to file a complaint with the S.C.
-Office of Regulatory Staff.
-The Consumer Services Division of the ORS resolves disputes or settles inquiries on an informal basis between customers and investor-owned utilities (not municipally operated) in South Carolina.
-You may contact the Consumer Services Division by accessing their consumer complaint/inquiry form.
+If you are not satisfied with the company’s response, you may choose to file a complaint with the ORS.
+ORS Consumer Services resolves disputes or settles inquiries on an informal basis between customers and investor-owned utilities (not municipally operated) in South Carolina.
+You may contact ORS Consumer Services by accessing their consumer complaint/inquiry form.

 Why do you have to pay for drinking water?

 There are costs involved in providing drinking water to residential customers.
 Residential water usage studies have shown that typical water consumption by a residential customer within the home is: